maxhoesel-ansible/ansible-collection-borgbackup/roles/borgmatic/README.md

 ##### `borgmatic_ssh_manage_known_hosts`
 - If set to `true`, the role will create and populate a borgmatic-specific known_hosts file with all remote backup server ssh fingerprints
   - Note that the remote servers need to be online for this to function properly
-- If set to `false`, borgmatic will use the default root known_hosts file instead
+- If set to `false`, borgmatic will use the default root known_hosts file instead.
+This may cause the backup job to fail due to host authentication failures.
-- It is recommended to leave this on to prevent connection errors
 - Default: `true`

 ##### `borgmatic_ssh_known_hosts_file`